The Dismemberment Plan: 2003–2010: Post-breakup activity

 Morrison took the post-Change songs with him for further work, and released many of them on his first album, Travistan, released in 2004.
 Eric Axelson started a band called Maritime with former members of The Promise Ring.
 They released three albums: Glass Floor in 2004, We, the Vehicles in 2006, and Heresy and the Hotel Choir in 2007.

-On March 1, 2007, the band announced they would be playing a one-and-off reunion show on Saturday, April 28, 2007 at Washington D.C.'s venerable Black Cat nightclub.
+On March 1, 2007, the band announced they would be playing a one-off reunion show on Saturday, April 28, 2007 at Washington D.C.'s venerable Black Cat nightclub.
 The event was a charity concert benefiting Callum Robbins, son of J. Robbins, frontman for DeSoto Records labelmate Jawbox.
 Fan reaction to the decision was overwhelmingly positive, and tickets to the concert sold out within minutes of being offered online.
 In response to the high demand for tickets, a second show was announced for April 27.
 Travis Morrison has stated that the band probably won't be getting back together, "except to drink beer".